alizehkhan/alizehkhan/README.md

 💚 No abstraction > wrong abstraction.

-💙 Component APIs that are intuitive first then discoverable.
+💙 APIs that are intuitive first then discoverable.